 But that is a lot to put on an invoice.
 Plus there may be variations on such an episode.

 Instead, put the code W8500 on the invoice.
 That will specifically identify the surgery you have undertaken.

 As mentioned earlier if you are planning to invoice electronically you won’t be able to input the whole description anyway.

 Most codes can be located on the CCSD website: www.ccsd.org.uk

 The Clinical Coding and Schedule Development Group (CCSD) consists of representatives from the five major healthcare insurers – Aviva, AXA-PPP, BUPA, Simply Health and Vitality Health.

-The various insurance companies will therefore recognise the majority of codes.
+The various insurance companies will, therefore, recognise the majority of codes.

 However, a word of caution.

-If alternatively you do NOT use CCSD codes payment will be substantially delayed if made at all!
+If alternatively, you do NOT use CCSD codes payment will be substantially delayed if made at all!